xjtu-enre/ENRE-ts/README.md

 ## Documents

-Specifications on which kind of entity and relation can be captured and any other details can be found in [docs](docs/README.md).
+Specifications on which kinds of entities and relations can be captured and any other details can be found in [docs](docs/README.md).